wwiecek/covstretch/README.md

 The main scripts called are:

 * **[project_setup.R](project_setup.R)**: Loads epidemiological models (ordinary differential equations implemented with odin), auxiliary functions, and initialize parameters.
-* **[immune_response.R](cases/immune_response.R)**: Creates the plot that extends the model in Khoury et al. (2021).
+* **[immune_response.R](cases/immune_response.R)**: Creates the plot that extends the results in Khoury et al. (2021).
 The final figure (Figure 1) presented in the paper was generated outside of R, the script here uses the same data for an exploration exercise.
 * **[prep-results.R](cases/prep-results.R)**: Estimates the model using the baseline strategy for different vaccination rates and vaccine efficacies
 * **[general-example.R](cases/general-example.R)**: Uses estimates from prep-results.R to analyze outcomes under different vaccination rates (Figure S2 and S5).
 * **[lower_efficacy_baseline_grid.R](cases/lower_efficacy_baseline_grid.R)**: Uses estimates from prep-results.R to compare the baseline strategies (70% and 95% efficacy) with an alternative that uses a lower dose-regimen at a faster rate but at a potentially lower efficacy (Figure S3).